guillermoasaro/paperclip-googledrive/README.md

  - `:public_folder_id`- id of folder that must be created in google drive and set public permissions on it
  - `:default_image` - an image in Public folder that used for attachments if attachment is not present
  - `:application_name` - is the name that you set for the application credentials on Google console.
+ - `:timeout_sec` - How long, in seconds, before requests time out.
+ - `:open_timeout_sec` - How long, in seconds, before failed connections time out
+ - `:retries` - Number of times to retry requests on server error

 The :path option should be a block which returns a path that the uploaded file should be saved to.
 The block yields the attachment style and is executed in the scope of the model instance.
 For example: